Considering BioMarin Pharmaceutical Inc. (BMRN) as a potential investment: What Should You Do? - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 16 different market analysts.
+The company has 16 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $0.11 for the current quarter, with a high estimate of $0.7 and a low estimate of $-0.06, while EPS last year was $0.07.
 The consensus estimate for the next quarter is $0.03, with high estimates of $0.71 and low estimates of $-0.15.

 Analysts are recommending an EPS of between $3.05 and $0.53 for the fiscal current year, implying an average EPS of $0.8.
 EPS for the following year is $2.18, with 19 analysts recommending between $5.07 and $0.1.